BoundaryValueDiffEqFIRK

 • For BVProblem, bc_diffmode and nonbc_diffmode are used.
 For nonbc_diffmode defaults to AutoSparse(AutoForwardDiff) if possible else AutoSparse(AutoFiniteDiff).
 For bc_diffmode, defaults to AutoForwardDiff if possible else AutoFiniteDiff.

 • nested_nlsolve: Whether or not to use a nested nonlinear solve for the implicit FIRK step.
 Defaults to false.
-If set to false, the FIRK stages are
+If set to false, the FIRK stages are solved as a part of the global residual.
+The general recommendation is to choose true for larger problems and false for smaller ones.

 • nest_tol: The tolerance for the nested solver.
-Default is nothing which leads to
+Default is nothing which leads to NonlinearSolve automatically selecting the tolerance.

 • defect_threshold: Threshold for defect control.